 Brioche Stitch Variations

-If you want to try your hand at knitting Brioche Stitch, start with a swatch, then move on to a basic pattern like my Striped Brioche Stitch Hot Pad, which uses the first variation mentioned here, or step up your game with the Two-Color Brioche Scarf.
+If you want to try your hand at knitting Brioche Stitch, start with a swatch, then move on to a basic pattern like our Striped Brioche Stitch Hot Pad, which uses the first variation mentioned here, or step up your game with the Two-Color Brioche Scarf.
 It's not much more difficult once you get the hang of it and it looks striking.

 More Brioche Stitch Knitting Patterns